 What began as a small summer camp attended by 32 people grew, as others caught the vision, to a nationwide ministry opening the doors of the church to people with disabilities.
-Though the years Special Touch Ministry acquired a high degree of respect, both in and out of the community of people with disabilities.
+Through the years, Special Touch Ministry acquired a high degree of respect, both in and out of the community of people with disabilities.

 Special Touch is a non-profit faith-based organization, interdenominational in scope, committed to serving people with intellectual or physical disabilities, their families and caregivers.
 Special Touch Ministry, Inc. is primarily supported through the prayers and gifts of concerned individuals, businesses, churches, and other ministry organizations.